keichi/hpcmaspa17-pfanalyzer/src/2_goal.md

 dynamic interconnects to facilitate the research and development of such interconnects.
 One of the main goal is to allow users to perform a systematic investigation of diverse interconnect with different topologies and parameters.
-Furthermore, following requirements must be bet by the simulator:
+Furthermore, following requirements must be met by the simulator:

 - _Application-aware dynamic routing_: To develop and analyze methods to control dynamic interconnects in an application-aware manner, dynamic